 Tell us about your family.

-Carrie and I have been happily married for over 24 years.
-Carrie is really coming into her own in the primal scene with her popular presentations at PrimalCon and her book (published in 2014) Primal Woman.
-She is heavily involved in Spiritual Psychology and attends many personal growth retreats as a facilitator.
-We’re recent empty nesters!
-Our daughter Devyn is in the design world and living in New York City.
-Our son Kyle is now a sophomore at Cal Poly San Luis Obispo.
+Carrie and I have been happily married for over 26 years.
+Carrie is really coming into her own in the primal scene with her popular presentations at PrimalCon and her book Primal Woman.
+She is heavily involved in exploring how the mind, our consciousness, and our thoughts affect our well-being.
+She attends many personal growth retreats as a facilitator.
+Our daughter Devyn (25) and son Kyle (22) are partners in the new Primal Kitchen restaurant franchise in Culver City.

 Tell us about your political bent.